acgetchell/CDT-plusplus/README.md

 coverage collection fails, verify that `g++ -dumpfullversion -dumpversion` and `gcov --version` report the same major version.

+GCC 16 also emits three known line-hit/branch-unhit records for templated assignments in `Utilities.hpp`.
+The coverage recipe keeps LCOV's warnings visible and requires that exact count during extraction and report generation;
+new or removed inconsistencies therefore fail the command for review.

 The Codecov workflow runs this recipe, uploads only `build/coverage.info` with OIDC, and preserves both reports as a 14-day GitHub Actions artifact for local diagnosis.
 If report generation fails, the workflow also preserves the gcov